lkopacz/a11y-with-lindsey/src/pages/accessible-styled-checkboxes/index.md

 </fieldset>
 ```

-I would start out with a bare bones checkbox list.
+I would start with a bare-bones checkbox list.
 Here is the current CSS I have:

 ```
 input[type="checkbox"] {